ska-telescope/lmc-base-classes/ansible/README.md

 # To get going with a fresh node (Docker container):

 ## Run a Docker container:
 Follow the steps in `../docker/README.md`.
-Launch the docker with the levpro project mounted inside the container.
+Launch the docker with the lmc-base-classes project mounted inside the container.

 Obviously any changes made inside the container, e.g. software installed, will not persist.
 Images can be made from a running container, if you want to keep changes (read the Docker docs).
-Note that changes to the files in the levpro project will persist, because these files live on the host machine, and are just mounted inside the container.
+Note that changes to the files in the lmc-base-classes project will persist, because these files live on the host machine, and are just mounted inside the container.

-## Install the levpro python modules and register TANGO devices
+## Install the lmc-base-classes python modules and register TANGO devices
 ```
-cd ~/src/levpro/ansible
+cd ~/src/lmc-base-classes/ansible
 ./play-task.sh install-sw
 ./play-task.sh generate-sw-refelt-simlib
 ./play-task.sh register-my-refelt local  # startup can take 5 minutes!